 Dryness over the body is uncomfortable.
 Fortunately, there are remedies that can bring comfort and relief.

-Apply moisturizer right after showers and baths.
+Apply a moisturizer right after showers and baths.

 Shave right after bathing and use a gentle shaving cream or gel.

 Avoid dull shaving blades that irritate dry skin by changing your razor after every 5 to 7 shaves.